Palatines: Holy Roman Nationality

-Palatines, Paladins, and the Holy Roman Empire (800–1806)
+Paladins

-The term palatine or palatinus was first used in the Roman Empire for chamberlains of the emperor (e.g. Chamberlain of the Holy Roman Church) due to their association with the Palatine Hill, the home where Roman emperors lived since Augustus Caesar (hence "palace").
+The term palatine or palatinus was first used in the Roman Empire for chamberlains of the emperor (e.g. Chamberlain of the Holy Roman Church) due to their association with the Palatine Hill, the home where Roman emperors lived since Augustus Caesar (and whence "palace").

 After the fall of Ancient Rome, a new feudal type of title known simply as palatinus, came into use.
 The comes palatinus (Count palatine) assisted the Holy Roman Emperor in his judicial duties and at a later date administered many of these himself.
 Other counts palatine were employed on military and administrative work.
-Over time paladin came to refer to other high-level officials in the imperial, majestic and royal courts.

-The word palatine, used in various European countries in the medieval and modern eras became paladin.
-Paladin was an official rank and considered an honorary title for a man in the service of his emperor.
-It was a knight with additional honors, they were entitled to exercise powers normally reserved to the crown.
-(See the twelve legendary Paladins.)

-The Holy Roman Emperor sent the counts palatine to various parts of his empire to act as judges and governors; the states they ruled were called Holy Roman Palatinates.
+The Holy Roman Emperor sent the counts palatine to various parts of his empire to act as judges and governors; the states they ruled were called Palatinates.
 Being in a special sense the representatives of the Holy Roman Emperor, they were entrusted with more extended power than ordinary counts.
 In this way came about the later and more general use of the word "palatine", its application as an adjective to persons entrusted with royal Holy Roman powers and privileges—and also to the states and people they ruled over.